 Cohabiting Couples Who Break-up: The First Legal Steps

 Planning what you both would like to happen if things were to ever go wrong does not mean that you are expecting your relationship to eventually break down.
 It does though acknowledge that living together is a big commitment.
 Having a Legal Agreement in place will allow you to live with the security that should something happen to either of you.
 Or you decide to split up, you both agree to financial obligations and the raising of your children.
+A separation agreement may have proved a useful document to refer to.

 What are Cohabitation Agreements?